blacksnowsoon/rsize-images-api/readme.md

  ## Instructions
  by cloning this project -- in the cli just write npm install will install all the dependencies it need for the project

+ ## Scripts
- * npm run prettier will syle the code
+ * npm run prettier will style the code as code formatter.

+ * npm run lint-fix will lint code pattren and show errors.

- * npm run start will start a localhost in dev mode
+ * npm run start will start a localhost:3000 in dev mode.

- * npm run jasmine will start the test on the dist folder
- * npm run build will build the app create a dist folder and compile the code move the necessary files and folder from the src to dist
+ * npm run build will build the app creating a dist folder and compile the code, move the necessary files and folder from the src to dist.

+ * npm run test will build the api and start jasmine test.

- * npm run clean will delete the dist folder
+ * npm run clean will delete the dist folder.

+ * npm run jasmine will start the test but you should run build first.

  ## dependencies